cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - share and preserve community data
 ```
 User experienses:= {
-data upload as TGZ format include all types - directory, pictures and videos,
+data upload format include all types - directory, pictures and videos,
 data download from swarm and export to specific types eg mp4 with play media in app to avoid legal issue;
-community can genesis independant coins.
+community genesis independant coins for file sharing
+TAU mainnet does not hold files.
 }
 Business model:= {
-TAU coins community will provide relay routers charging TAU coins.
+TAU community decentral nodes will provide relay services charging TAU coins.
-Community address will keep balance with TAU nodes, each tau nodes will have own policy for charging by annoucement
+Tau nodes will have own policy for charging by annoucement; all chain address are derivative from TAU private key and use IPFS peers ID for internet connection (the association of TAUaddr and IPFSaddr is by signature on TAUaddr by ipfs private key
 }
 Launch steps:={
-Free community creation for exchange data, such as TAUT as initial.
+Free community creation for exchange data, such as TAUTest as initial test.
-TAU mainchain tau nodes keeps logs.   file relay is charged and maintain a local list of accounts in levelDB.
-TAU mainchain does not support file attachment.
+Tau nodes keeps graphyRelaySync logs in levelDB.
 }
 ```
 ## Three processes exists: